 Rishikesh in northern Uttarakhand is known for its tranquility, spirituality, and peace.
-People come to the Yoga Capital Of The World to get in touch with their spiritual self.
-But Rishikesh is also the place where you can explore your adventurous self.
-This is what makes Rishikesh a place for every soul!
+People come to the Yoga Capital Of The World to get in touch with their spiritual selves.
+But Rishikesh is also the place where you can explore adventure activities.
+Cliff diving, rock climbing, bungee jumping…what have you, this is also the place for an adrenaline rush!

-One such experience that can satiate your thirst for thrill and adventure and a must-do is river rafting in Rishikesh.
+One such experience that can satiate adventure lovers is river rafting in Rishikesh.

 What is White Water Rafting/River Rafting?